KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Essentials/Getting-Started-Article.md

 ## That's it!

 You should now have a fully functional keyboard extension and companion app, which you can customize even further to fit your needs.
-For more information, see the <doc:Essentials> article, as well as the other articles in this documentation.
+For more information, see the <doc:Essentials-Article> article, as well as the other articles in this documentation.

 ---